Scicom-AI-Enterprise-Organization/pyremote/README.md

 # pyremote

 Pythonic remote code execution using decorators.
-Run code on remote servers as if it were local, support multiple Python versions at the same time!
+Run code on remote servers as if it were local, and support multiple Python versions at the same time!

 ## How to